llmaze3/MeanMedian.py/README.md

 # MeanMedian.py
-Find the mean and median of an array.
+Finding the mean and median of an array.

+#What I Learned
+-defining functions in python
+-Working with python for-loops
+-Creating arrays in python